Award of the George Cross to Malta: Awarded to Malta

 Lieutenant-General Sir William Dobbie answered:

-"By God's help, Malta will not weaken but will endure until victory is won."
+By God's help, Malta will not weaken but will endure until victory is won.

 A public award ceremony in Valletta was held on 13 September 1942, after the arrival of the Santa Maria Convoy.

+The war propaganda short film Malta G.C. was commissioned in 1942 by the British government to popularise the endurance of the Maltese people and the awarding of the George Cross.
+It features real footage of the bombings and their effects.

 Today

 The Flag of Malta displays the George Cross in the upper corner of the hoist.